Our casual Ferla baby alpaca blend suit

 A Ferla fabric with an unusual composition!

 Basically, this fabric is a Prince of Wales.
-But all Ferla's know-how has been to relax it thanks to the curly texture he has the secret to and the use of baby alpaca.
+But all of Ferla's expertise has been to relax it thanks to the curly texture of which it holds the secret and the use of baby alpaca.

 Here is the exact composition: